Board of Aldermen:

 The Commission consists of seven members.
 These members include five citizens, the Mayor and an Alderman.
 Commissioners are appointed by the Mayor to a four-year term.

-The Planning and Zoning Commission meet on the first Monday of each month.
+The Planning and Zoning Commission meetings and any applicable public hearings are on the first Monday of each month.

-To submit a Planning and Zoning Project Application, contact the City Administrator/Public Works Director at 636-498-6565, ext.
-202 or [email protected].
+To submit a Planning and Zoning Project Application, contact the City Administrator/Public Works Director at 636-498-6565 dial 6, or [email protected].

 Old Town Historic District: